Insurance Health Insurance

 10. REI

 REI also offers flexible schedules, competitive time off, including a “Yay Day” every six months, which is a paid day off to get outdoors.
+They also take Black Friday off as a way to encourage employees to choose being outdoors.
 Employees also get generous discounts on gear and experience, and can even get “adventure grants” to reimburse some costs of trying a new outdoor activity.

 Click here for REI jobs